PegasusAC/.github/profile/README.md

 ✅ **Comprehensive Anticheat Systems** – Protect your server from modders and exploiters.
 ✅ **Continuous Updates & Improvements** – We stay ahead of new cheat methods.
 ✅ **Customizable Security Measures** – Tailor detection settings to fit your server needs.
-✅ **Open-Source & Community-Driven** – Built with transparency and community feedback.

 ## 📌 Get Started
 To explore our **resources** and **anticheat solutions**, visit our repositories in this **organization**.